sf-wdi-19-20/modules/w7_d2_2_active_record_associations/README.md

 ### Using Your Associations

-1. Create your database tables by running your migrations from the terminal. (**Note:** Before migrating, crete your database if you haven't already by running `rake db:create`)
+1. Create your database tables by running your migrations from the terminal:

   ```
   $ rake db:migrate